labrador862/labrador862/README.md

 ## Hello everyone

-- I am currently a junior at ODU majoring in Computer Science and minoring in Applied Mathematics.
+- I am currently a senior at ODU majoring in Computer Science and minoring in Applied Mathematics.

 <!--